Special Education, Minor

 What is Special Education?

 Our goal is an educational system in which teachers, families, and communities share responsibility and commitment for preparing students to live independent, productive, and personally satisfying lives to the fullest extent possible.
-This goal includes: Having a positive influence on the inclusion of persons who are culturally, physically or intellectually diverse in the mainstream of American life; Providing national leadership in the development of new knowledge in special education; Preparing teachers to use effective practices in special education.
-The SPLED minor provides coursework on instructional practices to support the achievement of students with disabilities and is open to all undergraduate students.
+This goal includes: Having a positive influence on the inclusion of persons who are culturally, physically or intellectually diverse; Providing national leadership in the development of new knowledge in special education; Preparing teachers to use effective practices in special education.
+Teachers will be eligible to earn PA Teaching Certification in Pre-K through age 21 upon completion of the program.

 You Might Like This Program If...